-- Conduct community outreach to build awareness of farmers markets and increase awareness of the food assistance programs available
+- Conduct community outreach to build awareness of farmers markets and the food assistance programs available

 - Work with farmers market managers and vendors to implement policy, systems, and environmental changes that are supportive of healthy behaviors

-- Help shoppers effectively use their food budgets at farmers markets through tours that may include introductions to vendors, tips, and support
+- Help shoppers maximize their food dollars at farmers markets through tours that may include introductions to vendors, tips, and support

 - Provide resources and experiential nutrition education to shoppers at farmers markets, including tastings and cooking demonstrations

 Food Navigators attend a one-day training and are equipped with a program Playbook that provides direction on how to carry out each of the four key components of their role, as well as provides guidance to farmers market managers and community partner organizations.